wandb/docs/docs/guides/track/log/log-models.md

 ```

 :::info
-As a quick reminder, registered model house a collection of bookmarked model versions.
+Reminder: A registered model houses a collection of bookmarked model versions.
 :::

 </details>